Making a Data Request

 Time Frame for Response

 Data requests are processed in the order in which they are received.
-The response time depends on the backlog at the time your request is received; however, the average request time is 14 working days.
+The response time depends on the backlog at the time your request is received; however, the average request time is 14 business days.
 Due to the number of attachments, we cannot always fax results.
 If you would like to have your response package returned by Federal Express (or other shipper), please include the necessary forms and account number with your request.

 Send data requests to: